Strongroom (film)

-Strongroom is a 1962 British crime drama film directed by Vernon Sewell and starring Derren Nesbitt, Colin Gordon and Ann Lynn.
-The screenplay concerns a group of criminals who lock two bank employees in a safe during a robbery.
+Strongroom is a 1962 British 'B' crime drama film directed by Vernon Sewell and starring Derren Nesbitt, Colin Gordon and Ann Lynn.
+A group of criminals lock two bank employees in a safe during a robbery.

 Plot

 Three small-time crooks, Griff, Len and Len's brother Alec, hold up a bank just after closing time on a Saturday preceding an Easter Monday bank holiday.